spotinst/help/src/docs/elastigroup/features-azure/README.md

 - Dramatic savings - access to spare compute capacity for up to 90% less than pay-as-you-go pricing

 Elastigroup uses machine learning and analytics to automate and optimize cloud infrastructure on Azure, freeing application teams to focus on their applications, without worrying about their infrastructure.

-## What's Next?

-- This section describes Elastigroup features relating specifically to use with the Microsoft Azure platform.
-To learn more, choose a topic in the sidebar on the left.